-- A. Upon receipt of a Notice of Violation, the Morongo Tribal Court shall initiate an enforcement proceeding pursuant to the Morongo Tribal Court Rules of Court then in effect ("Morongo Rules of Court").
-Upon receipt of proof of delivery of the Notice of Violation, the Morongo Tribal Court shall schedule an evidentiary hearing to take place no sooner than ten (10) business days and no later than thirty (30) business days after the Court sends notice of the hearing to the Alleged Violator, any Responsible Tribal Member, and to the Enterprise Administrator, head of the MGA or CAO, as appropriate. - 1.
-Notice of the date, time and place of the hearing may be provided by any means deemed by the Morongo Tribal Court to be practical, including email, fax, certified mail, or other form of delivery that provides a means to determine whether the notice has been delivered to the intended recipient. - 2.
-In addition to providing notice of the date, time and place of hearing, the notice must inform all parties that the hearing will be conducted pursuant to the Morongo Rules of Court, and that each party will be afforded the opportunity to present testimony (including the testimony of any third party witness(es)) as well as other evidence (reports, video, photographs, etc.) in support of that party's position. - B. Notwithstanding the scheduling of a hearing, the Morongo Tribal Court Judge ("Judge") shall conduct a review of each Notice of Violation and Incident Report prior any hearing to determine whether the Incident Report establishes probable cause to believe that the Alleged Violator committed a Violation. - If the Judge determines prior to a scheduled hearing that the Incident Report does not establish probable cause to believe that the Alleged Violator committed a Violation, the Judge shall dismiss the Notice of Violation and the Clerk of the Court shall notify the parties that the hearing has been canceled.
+- A. Upon receipt of a Notice of Violation, the Morongo Tribal Court ("Tribal Court") shall initiate an enforcement proceeding pursuant to the Morongo Tribal Court Rules of Court then in effect ("Morongo Rules of Court").
+Upon receipt of proof of service of the Notice of Violation, the Tribal Court shall schedule an evidentiary hearing to occur no sooner than ten (10) business days and no later than thirty (30) business days after the Tribal Court sends notice of the hearing to the Alleged Violator, any Responsible Tribal Member, and to the Enterprise manager, Executive Director of the MGA, or MTPD, as appropriate. - Notice of the date, time, and place of the hearing may be provided by any means deemed by the Tribal Court to be practical, including email, fax, certified mail, or other form of delivery that provides a means to determine whether the notice has been delivered to the intended recipient. - 2.
+In addition to providing notice of the date, time, and place of hearing, the notice must inform all parties that the hearing will be conducted pursuant to the Morongo Rules of Court and that each party will be afforded the opportunity to present testimony (including the testimony of any third party witness(es)) as well as other evidence (reports, video, photographs, etc.) in support of that party's position. - B. Notwithstanding the scheduling of a hearing, the Morongo Tribal Court Judge ("Judge") shall conduct a review of each Notice of Violation and Incident Report prior to any hearing to determine whether the Incident Report establishes probable cause to believe that the Alleged Violator committed a Violation. - 1.
+If the Judge determines prior to a scheduled hearing that the Incident Report does not establish probable cause to believe that the Alleged

+Violator committed a Violation, the Judge shall dismiss the Notice of Violation, and the Clerk of the Court shall notify all parties receiving notice that the matter has been dismissed.